thefstalphabet/thefstalphabet/README.md

-### I'm Akash, a third year student at TIET, Jabalpur.
+### I'm Akash, a third year student at University Institute of Techonology, RGPV.
 I'm a Programmer and a Passionate Graphic designer.

-### Mission

-My dream is to make this world a better place unless I die.

 ### Get in touch